Pranav-20186017/ind_portfolio_optimization/README.md

 # ind_portfolio_optimization
-Building Portfolio Optimizaer in the Indian Market
+Building Portfolio Optimizer in the Indian Market